velvia/links/data_eng.md

 * [Doris](https://doris.apache.org) - a Clickhouse competitor for fast, MPP/SIMD columnar OLAP aggregations, but based on open data storage projects like Hudi and Iceberg
 * [Improving the Presto Planner](https://prestodb.io/blog/2019/12/23/improve-presto-planner) - aggregation pushdowns in Presto, enabling better usage of DB sources that can handle aggregation
 - [Lotus](https://github.com/guestrin-lab/lotus) - LLM powered structured and unstructured query engine

+- [Aqua](https://aqua-language.github.io) - a new streaming dataflow language which compiles to Rust or Flink

 Interesting domain-specific systems: